 But this also means that you’ve gotten rid of the safety mechanism that ensures that you continue breathing in a timely manner.
 With the breathing reflex delayed, there is nothing to warn you about low oxygen reserves, and if you hold your breath long enough you can eventually pass out.
 If you’re just chilling on your couch this is not too big of a deal.
 Your arms flop to your sides, you drool all over your pillow, and your tea gets cold.
 But in water — even the shallowest puddle — it suddenly becomes a major issue.

 Shallow Water vs. Hypoxic Blackout

 Shallow water blackout is called such because it most commonly occurs in swimming pools.
-But it’s a bit of a misnomer because this phenomenon strikes at greater depths all the same— notably catching free divers.
+But it’s a bit of a misnomer because this phenomenon strikes at greater depths all the same— notably catching free divers off guard.
 Most official bodies now use the term “hypoxic blackout” (hypoxia meaning low oxygen), although shallow water blackout remains the more commonly known term.

 How to prevent Shallow Water Blackout

 What makes shallow water blackout so dangerous is that you don’t realize it’s happening until it’s too late.
 You don’t see it coming unless you know about it, and unfortunately many people remain unaware about shallow water blackout, despite it making up 20% of all drownings.

 We do our best to spread knowledge about this, but not everyone is affiliated with the Wim Hof Method.
 If you know people who practice the Wim Hof Method, please remind them of the following: